Kalmy8/Obsidian-DS-Base/Programming/Design Patterns/Singletone pattern.md

 		# Ensure __init__ is not called again
 ```
 Note: **\__init\__** method is called only once, when the first instance of Singleton class is created.
 However, there is an additional security step in this example, in case that **\__init\__** method is called manually.
+## Practical tasks:

+1. **App Config Manager**
+    - Create a `ConfigManager` singleton that loads settings from a file once and provides read-only access globally.